 Have you ever wondered what the robots file on your website is for?
-Maybe you were using WordPress and stumble upon this particular unknown tag that name ="robots" content="index" > says.
+Maybe you use WordPress and stumble across this particular, unknown tag, the name ="robots" content="index"> says.

 What is a Meta Robots tag?